Pillar Wealth Management LLC logo

 Moreover, the big firms may offer more expertise simply due to their size, with specialists in areas such as tax and estate planning and alternative investments.
 Some big firms also provide banking services, such as savings accounts and borrowing options.

-There can be differences in the fee structures of independent and non-independent financial advisors.
-In an independent firm, the advisors can avoid conflicts of interest by not accepting commissions as part of their fees.
-They are said to be fee-only advisors.
-In contrast, non-independent advisors are often paid commissions on sales, so they are fee-based advisors, making them prey to conflicts of interest.
+Fee structures vary between independent and non-independent financial advisors.
+Advisors with their own firm or an independent firm can avoid conflicts of interest by not taking commissions as part of their fees.
+They are called fee-only advisors.
+In contrast, non-independent advisors are usually paid sales commissions, hence are called fee-based advisors, and they are prey to the conflicts of interests.

 2. Portfolio analysis